GJComber/Non_Fungible_Fashion/README.md

 # Introduction

-This app provides a Streamlit based user interface where the  user gets to choose between multiple items and this app mints a Non Fungible Token with the purchase of a physical product.
-The NFT is then transferred to user defind wallet address.
+This project provides a Streamlit based user interface where the  user gets to choose between multiple items and this app mints a Non Fungible Token with the purchase of a physical product.
+The NFT is then transferred to a user defined wallet address.

-This project has a Streamlit UI to buy designer products which mints a Non Fungible Token (NFT) as proof of ownership generated with the purchase of that product.
+Direct from the Streamlit UI the user can buy designer products which mint a Non Fungible Token (NFT) as proof of ownership generated with the purchase of that product.
 The NFT transfers to the users specified wallet address.

 **The presentation video for this project is located here:**